flux-framework/flux-core/doc/man3/flux_handle_watcher_create.rst

 ===========

 :func:`flux_handle_watcher_create` creates a :type:`flux_watcher_t` object
-which monitors for events on a Flux broker handle *h*.
-When events occur, the user-supplied *callback* is invoked.
+which monitors for events on a Flux broker handle :var:`h`.
+When events occur, the user-supplied :var:`callback` is invoked.

-The *events* and *revents* arguments are a bitmask containing a logical OR of the following bits.
-If a bit is set in *events*, it indicates interest in this type of event.
-If a bit is set in *revents*, it indicates that this event has occurred.
+The :var:`events` and :var:`revents` arguments are a bitmask containing a logical OR of the following bits.
+If a bit is set in :var:`events`, it indicates interest in this type of event.
+If a bit is set in :var:`revents`, it indicates that this event has occurred.

 FLUX_POLLIN